GregMeadows/enyo/src/pages/info/faq/faq_en.md

 As they are custom made to order, our jerseys can take up to 28 days for production and shipping.
 This may be delayed due to inevitable uncontrollable circumstances.

-If you would like to enquire about your order, please get in touch with us by [contacting us](/contact).
+If you would like to enquire about your order, please get in touch with us by [contacting us](/contact), quoting your order ID.

 # How should I care for my jersey?